Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstractions-pitfalls.markdown

 ### Function overfitting

-There's something uncanny about hyperrealistic paintings.
+There's something uncanny about hyperrealism.
 The intensity of the details.
 Their extreme precision.
 The lack of gaps.

-They are victms of their own perfection.
+Victms of their own perfection:
 There is no room to breathe.

 {:refdef: style="text-align: center;"}